The-going/evlproject/content/core/user-api/function_index/_index.md

 relref "core/user-api/scheduling/_index.md#SCHED_WEAK" >}}) policy, in
 which case it is switched back to in-band mode if it has released the last EVL mutex it holds by the end of the call.

+<sup>4</sup> As an exception, if this synchronization object was
+statically initialized (`EVL_*_INITIALIZER()`), this routine may switch the caller to the in-band stage in order to finalize the construction before carrying out the requested operation.
+This is required only once in the object's lifetime.